Jordan Chunn

 Jordan Chunn (born January 2, 1995) is an American football running back.
 He played college football at Troy University.
 He has been a member of the Dallas Cowboys and New York Giants of the National Football League (NFL) and Birmingham Stallions of the United States Football League (USFL).

-Early years
+Early life

 Chunn attended Madison County High School.
 As a senior, he helped the school have its best season in football, after winning 12 games, obtaining a number 3 ranking and its first ever appearance in the state semifinals.

 He was a two-way player at running back and defensive back, registering 2,229 rushing yards, 43 touchdowns, 155 tackles, 4 sacks and 4 interceptions.
 He was named Offensive Player of the Year by the Huntsville Times and the Alabama 4A Back of the Year at the end of the season.

 College career

 Chunn accepted a football scholarship from Troy University.
 As a true freshman, although he was a reserve player behind Brandon Burks, he saw considerable action, registering 128 carries for 514 yards (4-yard avg.) and 21 receptions for 104 yards.
 His 14 rushing touchdowns led the team, were second in the conference, set a freshman school record, and were third most in school history.
 He had 22 carries for 91 yards against Georgia State University.
 His teammates nicknamed him MegaChunn.